Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Improved formulations

 Although $x(s)$, $s \in S$, is continuous, it behaves as a binary variable which takes value one whenever the path is compatible with the strategy and zero, otherwise.
 This is analogous to the behaviour of variable $\pi(s) \in [0,p(s)]$ in \eqref{eq:dp_obj}--\eqref{eq:dp_z_bin}.
-We highlight that, from a theoretical standpoint, there is no reason for performing such a substitution.
-On the other hand, we will show that it yields significant practical benefits in terms of computational performance.
+We highlight that, from a theoretical standpoint, there is no obvious reason for performing such a substitution.
+On the other hand, we will show in the computational experiments presented in Section \ref{sec:case_study} that it yields significant practical benefits in terms of computational performance.